Louisville Metro Police Department: Louisville Police Department

-The U. S. Department of Justice on April 26, 2021, issued a press release, "Attorney General Merrick B. Garland announced today that the Department of Justice has opened a pattern or practice investigation into the Louisville/Jefferson County Metro Government (Louisville Metro) and the Louisville Metro Police Department (LMPD).
+The U. S. Department of Justice on April 26, 2021, issued a press release, which stated:

+Attorney General Merrick B. Garland announced today that the Department of Justice has opened a pattern or practice investigation into the Louisville/Jefferson County Metro Government (Louisville Metro) and the Louisville Metro Police Department (LMPD).
 The investigation will assess all types of force used by LMPD officers, including use of force on individuals with behavioral health disabilities or individuals engaged in activities protected by the First Amendment.
 The investigation will assess whether LMPD engages in discriminatory policing, and also whether it conducts unreasonable stops, searches, seizures, and arrests, both during patrol activities and in obtaining and executing search warrants for private homes.
-The investigation will include a comprehensive review of LMPD policies, training, and supervision, as well as LMPD's systems of accountability, including misconduct complaint intake, investigation, review, disposition, and discipline..."
+The investigation will include a comprehensive review of LMPD policies, training, and supervision, as well as LMPD's systems of accountability, including misconduct complaint intake, investigation, review, disposition, and discipline...

 Jefferson County Police Department

 The Jefferson County Police Department was established in February 1868.
 In 1902, police officers providing their own horses were compensated an extra $10 each month.
 Two years later, this practice ceased with a wage increase from $40 to $60 monthly for officers.
 The first chief of police to be granted use of a county car was Harry Kendall in 1918.
 Following a letter from Chief Ambrose Hagerman noting that there were no river deaths in 1932 due to the introduction of rowboats, the county approved the purchase of a motorboat.

 Jefferson County's Special Weapons and Tactics (SWAT) team was formed in 1971.
 In 1981, JCPD received authorization from the Kentucky Law Enforcement Council to conduct annual in-service training.
 In 1999, it became certified to conduct its own police academy.
 At the time of merger, JCPD was divided into four patrol districts: Adam, Baker, Charlie and David.